-Keywords: critique of psychoanalysis, metaphysic, Oedipus, Proteus, empiricism, rational neurosis, psychological monomorphism, pluripotent unconscious, projective transidentification, Nicholas Maxwell.
+Keywords: critique of psychoanalysis, metaphysic, Oedipus, Proteus, empiricism, rationalistic neurosis, psychological monomorphism, pluripotent unconscious, projective transidentification, Nicholas Maxwell.

 In order to come to grips with the theoretical chaos in psychoanalysis one cannot depend on the empirical method alone.
 It has been suggested that careful examination and review of clinical material allows us to demonstrate the kinship of theories.
 But this method is not workable because it would soon turn into a Sisyphean project.
 A particular subset of empirical material is capable of validating a great number of meta-theories.
 (The fact that the moon is round, yellow and perforated with holes, supports the theory that the moon is a Swiss cheese!)